rcfdtools/R.HydroTools/tool/PMP/Readme.md

 * loglaplace
 * levy: trend to infinite
 * burr12: trend to infinite
+* powerlognorm: trend to infinite
+* powernorm: trend to infinite

 Horizontal trending for high return periods Tr > = 100